Nick

 starts munching, and then there's an open discussion.

-cost includes some fund-raising for my own campaigns, so you
+The cost includes some fund-raising for my own

 shouldn't come if you positively object to my being your MP, but